This addendum is mostly a compilation of common-sense items. Most

-it never occurred to me to leave a note saying, "If you spill coffee all
+never occurred to me to leave a note saying, "If you spill coffee all over the

-over the kitchen cabinets, please clean it up."
-But lo and behold, somebody
+kitchen cabinets, please clean it up."
+But lo and behold, somebody did spill

-did spill coffee everywhere and didn't clean it up, and all the cabinets are
+coffee everywhere and didn't clean it up, and all the cabinets were stained

-stained beyond redemption and have to be repainted!)
+beyond redemption and had to be repainted and reglazed!)
 We don't want to scare

-adores it here and caring for him here is a breeze), but we'd rather err on
+it here and caring for him here is a breeze), but we'd rather err on the side

-the side of giving too much information and advice versus not telling you
+of giving too much information and advice versus not telling you everything we

-everything we can possibly imagine!
-So, we've compiled this list especially
+can possibly imagine!
+So, we've compiled this list especially for those

 1. Piddle Pads / Incontinence: If your dog uses piddle pads or is

-a rug/carpet and/or rug pad, you agree to pay all additional costs to replace
+and/or rug pad, notify the owner and you agree to pay all additional costs to replace

 (or clean if possible) the rug/carpet and/or rug pad.